MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-2-1-release.md

 not be able to opt-in to the new Teams|

 5. Once the policy is defined, you can assign it to a specific user or users groups by selecting the Policy name>Assign users>Manage users.
 Enter the user to add and hit apply (as shown below for Contoso sales policy.

-6. Once the policy is defined, you can also assign it to a specific user via Manage users under Users> Manage users drop-down.
+6. Once the policy is defined, you can assign it to a specific user via under **Users> Manage users** drop-down.

-Updating the policy setting using this way goes into effect within one minute.
+If you update the policy setting in the Teams Admin Center, the new setting goes into effect within one minute.
 The user does not have to restart the app.

 ## How to uninstall the new Teams client